ArduPilot/ardupilot_wiki/copter/source/docs/acro-mode.rst

 .. youtube:: tC0mF-N5z0Q
     :width: 100%

-The above video was filmed with a Pixhawk running AC3.2 in ACRO mode using :ref:`FPV goggles <common-fpv-first-person-view>`.
+The above video was filmed in ACRO mode using :ref:`FPV goggles <common-fpv-first-person-view>`.